NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

 API Response:

     {'statusCode': 790200, 'statusDescription': 'Success.'}

-## Step 5: Implement all modifications to system
+## Step 5: Implement All Modifications To System <a name="Step5"></a>
->Actually this step should be considered the final step of the whole use case.
-For all previous steps, we were modify system sites architecture but all can be seen as pending process.
-If we want to update all changing to whole structure, we have to commit site transactions.
-In other word, everytime users create a transaction to modify sites, in the end the commit site transaction API must be called to update the entire workflow.
-If users want to get more details about this API or get errors when calling this API please check the API documentation on [Github_commit_transaction](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Commit%20Site%20Transaction%20API.md)
+>As a final step of this use case, we will commit the changes made in the previous steps by calling [Commit Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Commit%20Site%20Transaction%20API.md).

+>Without this API, all modifications made in previous steps are all pending and will be discarded.
+In order to update the whole structure, we must commit the site transaction.
+In other words, every time a user creates a site transaction to modify sites, one must end with the calling of [Commit Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Commit%20Site%20Transaction%20API.md) to update the entire workflow.

 ```python